ory/hydra/docs/docs/contributing.md

 1. Run `make format` if a `Makefile` is available, `gofmt -s` if the project is written in Go, `npm run format` if the project is written for NodeJS.
 1. Ensure that each commit has a descriptive prefix.
 This ensures a uniform commit history and helps structure the changelog.
    Please refer to this
    [list of prefixes for Hydra](https://github.com/ory/hydra/blob/master/.github/semantic.yml) for an overview.
 1. Sign-up with CircleCI so that it has access to your repository with the branch containing your PR.
-Simply creating a CircleCI account is sufficient for the CI jobs to run, you do not need to setup a CircleCI project for the branch.
+Simply creating a CircleCI account is sufficient for the CI jobs to run, you do not need to set up a CircleCI project for the branch.

 If a pull request is not ready to be reviewed yet